 Working with Cranfield University in the UK, an independent research thesis was conducted to compare the performance standards of remanufactured laptops, with brand new equivalents.
 The results concluded that a Circular Computer™ can provide 97% performance in the general workplace environment, against a newly produced one.

-7. The environmental benefits are negligible
+7. There are many environmental benefits

 Every year, more than 160 million new laptops are made.
 And the IT industry is responsible for as much greenhouse gas pollution as the entire airline industry, contributing 2% of global carbon dioxide emissions.
 It is also responsible for around 17% of the world’s electronic waste.

-For every laptop Circular Computing™ places on the market, 1.2 kg of e-waste is prevented and 190,000 litres of water are saved – enough drinking water for over 700 years for the average American.
+For every laptop Circular Computing™ places on the market, e-waste is prevented and 190,000 litres of water are saved – enough drinking water for over 700 years for the average American.
 Meanwhile, for every 1,000 laptops, 980 tonnes of CO2 emissions are either prevented or removed from the atmosphere.

 Clearly, producing less new laptops will have a huge net positive impact on the planet.